Purine nucleotide cycle: Occurrence

-The Purine Nucleotide Cycle occurs in the cytosol (a gel-like substance) of the sarcoplasm of skeletal muscle, and in the myocyte's cytosolic compartment of the cytoplasm of cardiac and smooth muscle.
+The purine nucleotide cycle occurs in the cytosol (intracellular fluid) of the sarcoplasm of skeletal muscle, and in the myocyte's cytosolic compartment of the cytoplasm of cardiac and smooth muscle.
 The cycle occurs when ATP reservoirs run low (ADP > ATP), such as strenuous exercise, fasting or starvation.

-Proteins catabolize into amino acids, and amino acids are precursors for purines, nucleotides and nucleosides which are used in the Purine Nucleotide Cycle.
+Proteins catabolize into amino acids, and amino acids are precursors for purines, nucleotides and nucleosides which are used in the purine nucleotide cycle.
 The amino acid glutamate is used to neutralize the ammonia produced when AMP is converted into IMP.
 Another amino acid, aspartate, is used along with IMP to produce S-AMP in the cycle.
-"Muscle has an available supply of amino acids for use in catabolism, and these comprise what is known as the free amino acid pool.
-However, continued muscle contraction, especially when carbohydrate supply and/or provision is inadequate, requires protein catabolism to sustain free amino acids."
+Skeletal muscle contains amino acids for use in catabolism, known as the free amino acid pool; however, inadequate carbohydrate supply and/or strenuous exercise requires protein catabolism to sustain the free amino acids.

-When the Phosphagen System (ATP-PCr) has been depleted of phosphocreatine (creatine phosphate), the Purine Nucleotide Cycle also helps to sustain the myokinase reaction by reducing accumulation of AMP produced after muscle contraction in the bellow reaction.
+When the phosphagen system (ATP-PCr) has been depleted of phosphocreatine (creatine phosphate), the purine nucleotide cycle also helps to sustain the myokinase reaction by reducing accumulation of AMP produced after muscle contraction in the below reaction.